antodila/antodila.github.io/_projects/2025-02-parallel-spectral-clustering.md

 ---

 Parallel implementation of spectral clustering using **MPI**.
 Focus on distributing similarity matrix computation and spectral decomposition, optimizing inter-process communication and load balancing.
-Preliminary scaling/speedup evaluation on UniTN cluster.
+Preliminary scaling and speedup evaluation on the **University of Trento HPC cluster**.

+<p><a class="btn btn--light-outline btn--small" href="{{ '/projects/' | relative_url }}">← Back to Projects</a></p>